arnodelorme/wp15/docs/product_owner.md

 Since large amounts of data are expected to be transferred (many GB, over many files), the transfer may take a considerable time.

-There should be a possibility to check the completeness and integrity of the transferred files, for example using the [md5sum](https://en.wikipedia.org/wiki/Md5sum) application.
+There should be a possibility to check the completeness and integrity of the transferred files, for example using a [manifest file](https://en.wikipedia.org/wiki/Manifest_file) containing checksums and an application like [md5sum](https://en.wikipedia.org/wiki/Md5sum).

 The product owner should get information from the data rights holder on: